ErwanFagnou/erwanfagnou.github.io/_projects/protein-function-prediction.md

 ---
 title: "[Contest] Protein Function Prediction"
-excerpt: "A Kaggle chalenge to predict the function of proteins from their sequences and 3D structure."
+excerpt: "A Kaggle challenge about predicting the function of proteins from their sequences and 3D structure."
 collection: projects
 teaser: "/images/projects/protein_function_prediction/proteins.jpg"
 teaser_type: "image"